2021 Durand Cup final

-The 2021 Durand Cup Final is the final match of the 2021 Durand Cup, the 130th edition of Asia's oldest football tournament organised by the Durand Football Tournament Society (DFTS) of Indian Armed Forces and jointly hosted by the Eastern Command and the Government of West Bengal.
+The 2021 Durand Cup Final was the final match of the 2021 Durand Cup, the 130th edition of Asia's oldest football.
+The tournament is organised by the Durand Football Tournament Society (DFTS) of Indian Armed Forces and jointly hosted by the Eastern Command and the Government of West Bengal.
 It was played at the Vivekananda Yuba Bharati Krirangan in Kolkata, India on 3 October 2021.